Inumbratus/Inumbratus.github.io/index.md

 [Human Park](./humanpark.html).

 After Spectre Studios was acquired by VHS, we were put to work developing a game based on a series of NFTs they were developing.
 I was charged with quickly creating a couple of initial prototypes, first using ALSV4, then the Lyra project after it was released by Epic Games.
 These served adequately as Proof-of-Concept projects, and development then began on what would become Human Park.
+Human Park was a Networked Multiplayer obstacle course & social space

+### Things I worked on (All Networked/Replicated)
+*	Parkour system using motion warping
+*	Player Customisation (Hats, Tails, Tattoos)
+*	Game logic (Keeping track of player progress, checkpoints)
+*	Equippables (Guns, Jetpacks)
+*	Player Emotes
+*	Vehicles (Forklift, Bicycle, Spaceship)
+*	Administrator Verification & Controls

 ### Docker & Linux
 Due to the intended large-scale release of Human Park, I was designated to create linux-based server images for the project, which I accomplished using UE4's Linux toolchain alongside Docker.

+## Office Fight

+##### Tech used
+*	Unreal Engine 5
+*	Blender
+*	Perforce
+*	Steamworks
+*	Epic Games Services

+### Overview
+[Office Fight](https://store.steampowered.com/app/2747060/Office_Fight/) is a casual physics-based office destruction game.
+It makes extensive use of UE5's chaos physics system, for both environmental destruction and Skeletal Mesh Ragdolls.

+### Things I worked on
+-	Takedown system (motion warping)
+-	Employee animation blueprint
+-	Steamworks build deployment
+-	Steam Achievements
-### Epic Game Services
+-	Epic Games Services build deployment
+-	Mobile port
+-	Nintendo Switch Port
+-	Nearly all UI
+-	Throwable Objects
+	-	"Fling" throwing
+-	Activatable Objects

+## Brawlers